10 Tips to Stop Your Cat Fighting

 4) Give them territory: Cats are territorial and a new cat in the home can be seen as an intruder in their territory.
 Try to create a separate area in the home for each cat, and rub his or her scent on a towel in the bed.
 This way they have their own space, and know where it is.

 5) Notice illness: Meeting new people is the last thing we want to do as humans when we feel unwell.
 Cats feel the same so when you bring home a new feline friend, be aware of the health of any existing pets who may be agitated at a new cat trying to play.
 Try to pre-empt the problem and visit the vet beforehand.

 6) Electronic cat doors: Giving one cat an escape route is sometimes beneficial.
 Electronic cat doors are easy to install and set up, and are activated by a magnetic collar key, which is worn by the victim cat.
 This will stop stray cats entering the home as well as preventing your own cats fighting.

 7) Don’t unintentionally reward fighting: When separating a fight, it can be tempting to lure the cats away with an edible treat but this will only lead them to associate treats with fighting.
 Instead, try using a toy to preoccupy them and move them away.
 They may then associate the new cat with fun and toys, rather than fighting.

-8) Use synthetic pheromones: Cat pheromones from a dispenser, such as Feliway, around your home, will make your cats feel more relaxed with the sense that they are in their own territory.
+8) Use synthetic pheromones: Using cat pheromones around your home will make your cats feel more relaxed with the sense that they are in their own territory.
 This should make them more at ease in the company of other cats due to the calming effect.

 9) Jealousy: When you get a new cat without even realising it, you will give the new comer more attention than your other cats.
 Be aware of this and give your existing cats a little one to one time to reassure them.